avalanche-foundation/ACPs/ACPs/208-mev-client-c-chain/README.md

 ### Implementation

-In our setup, builders and validators work together in a single step: during each block interval, the builder sends a bid that already contains the full list of transactions.
+In our setup, builders and validators work together in a double steps: during each block interval, the validator request information to the block builder.
+The builder sends a bid that already contains the full list of transactions.
 The validator can then seal and publish the block right away.

 ```mermaid
 sequenceDiagram